A True Tale of a Mysterious Queen Tigress | Mysterious Universe

 In direct contrast to this attention seeking behavior, mugging for the camera, and almost friendly demeanor with humans, Machli was also conversely known for her sheer ferocity and almost unnatural strength in the face of other wildlife.
 Eventually birthing 4 litters of cubs, more than usual and increasing the park’s tiger population considerably, she was able to consistently protect them from marauding male tigers much larger than herself, almost effortlessly brushing them off.
 Machli was an absolute beast in these confrontations, decisively winning again and again, even as she passed the age when most tigresses would be too weak to defend themselves at all, and she not once ever lost a cub on her watch, a rarity in the fierce, no-holds-barred world of tigers.

-It isn’t just other tigers that Machli has so confidently tangled with, with jaguars or anything else unfortunate enough to come across her being bested in short order.
+It isn’t just other tigers that Machli has so confidently tangled with, with leopards or anything else unfortunate enough to come across her being bested in short order.
 The lake area that she liked to inhabit was also infested with crocodiles, which she did not seem to have a problem with at all, chasing them off and keeping them at bay on countless occasions, even slaughtering them, which tigers usually don’t do.
 Her most famous run-in occurred when she engaged with an immense 14-foot long crocodile twice her size and won, killing it in front of a crowd of tourists who filmed the whole violent spectacle, with the video becoming a sensation.
 She is the only tiger known to have ever pulled off such an incredible feat, and it became legendary, earning her yet another nickname, “Crocodile Killer.”

 Over the years Machli would accrue even more nicknames, such as “Queen Mother of Tigers” and “Tigress Queen of Ranthambore,” she won the prestigious “Lifetime Achievement Award” due to her contribution to conservation and as an important tourist attraction, and she even had her own Facebook page.
 In 2013 she received her own commemorative postal cover and stamp in her honor.
 Machli was essentially the face of tiger conservation at the time, and in many ways still is.
 Machli proved that she was quite remarkable even into her later years as well.
 Even when Machli lost her front two canines, normally a death sentence for a tiger, she tenaciously continued to protect her numerous offspring and fight off all comers against incredible odds.
 However, it greatly reduced her hunting prowess and she eventually lost the use of one of her eyes on top of this, which all combined caused her to lose much of her territory to her own daughter, Sundari.